taurusilver7/natours-landing-page/README.md

 - A script to compile the code in `main.scss` to override the content in `style.css` is created in package.json

 `"scripts": { "compile:sass": "node-sass sass/main.scss css/style.css", }`

+- To avoid multiple compiling process, a watch factor is added to the script to allow the project to watch over the changes in sass file.
+- Install a global package for automatically reloading the page on changes.

+- Convert the code in css to sass with variables, nesting, mixins, and functions.